docwarems/jmc-tutorial/docs/README.md

 find any low-level events that do not have an ECID?

 Note: There is, for example, a tiny bit of contention on a log4j logger in the beginning.
-The Blocking event does not have an ECID; it _is shown due to “Show concurrent”_ being enabled.
+The Blocking event does not have an ECID; it _is shown due to "Show concurrent"_ being enabled.

 Open the Event Browser page.
 Here you can look at the events grouped by Event